 The Library has introduced a new Subject Readings tool.
-From Summer Session 2021/2022 and beyond, you can use the new Subject Readings tool that integrates with your subject's Moodle site.
-The new tool provides greater functionality and flexibility, offering an improved user experience for staff and students.
+For subjects starting from Summer Session 2021/2022 and beyond, you can use the new tool that integrates with your subject's Moodle site.
+It provides greater functionality and flexibility, offering an improved user experience for staff and students.

 The new tool allows you to:

 Introducing the new Subject Readings tool that integrates with Moodle.

 On your Moodle site you can add this just as you would add other Moodle activities.
 Turn editing on at the top left, click ‘Add and activity or resource’ and select Subject Readings from the grid.
 The cursor clicks the Subject Readings activity on the Moodle site to open the new subject readings tool.

 To add items, you can click ‘Add items’ and search the Library collection.
 Then drag and drop resources on to your list.
 The Cite It browser extension is shown in the bookmarks bar.
 This is another way to add items you find while browsing the web.
 A video in YouTube is shown, the Cite It button is clicked and a pop-up window appears to the right of the screen which includes details about the video resource.
 ‘Add’ is clicked and the YouTube video then appears in the list.

 Communicating with the Library about particular items is also simpler using the Library discussion panel to the right.
 The new tool also supports you in maintaining copyright compliance.

 Moodle site is shown.
 Throughout your Moodle site, you can link to particular sections or items on your list.
 For example, in the Week 2 section of Moodle there is a link to the Week 2 section of the reading list.
 A page in a Moodle Book is shown.
 You can embed links to resources in Moodle Books via a hyperlink.